 Dr Steve Ingham is steeped in high performance and has provided support to over 1000 athletes, of which over 200 have achieved World or Olympic medal success, including some of the world’s greatest athletes such as Jessica Ennis-Hill, Sir Steve Redgrave and Sir Matthew Pinsent.
 Steve is currently Director of Science and Technical Development at the English Institute of Sport, leading a team of 200 scientists in support of Team GB and Paralympics GB.
-Dr Ingham is also the author of the best selling ‘How to Support a Champion: The art of applying science to the elite athlete’, discussing and inspiring the importance of learning and adapting to reach our maximum potential.

 How has the GB setup changed from an athlete preparation perspective from your first Olympics in Sydney 2000, where Team GB finished 10th with 11 Golds, to Rio 2016 where we finished 2nd with 27 Golds?